 Diddie nodded and said, yes.
 I see.
 She saw the light, too.

 Here is a summary of a dream that all the other dreams made, the logical end point to the ripped-out pepper tree and the wailing and the snarling rage of my dream-soul: My brother Jim and I stand looking at Diddie’s house, which is pale green.
 It stands on the edge of a cliff overlooking the ocean.
 There is a narrow path that borders the sheer drop – one misstep, and you’re over the edge, falling to your death.
 The house is very old and loved and beautiful.
 I am aware of a stained glass window- old and English in an ecclesiastical way.

 The house is condemned.
 It is going to be destroyed.
 Jim and I walk around the house looking at the decay: it is slick with moisture.
 Green vegetation shoots out the windows, slowly covering the wooden boards.
 The house is being reclaimed not by mechanical forces, but through natural means: it is slowly re-enfolded in verdant green vegetation.
 I start to cry as the ground crumbles under our feet and the house begins to fall.

 And then Jim and I push the house and help it fall, down into the ocean, which is bright blue and sparkling.

 It seems that the death of Diddie and the destruction of the house hasn’t foreclosed the possibility of someone still living in it.

 I think I go there more often than I know.

 Have the people who live in the new, modern house heard the quiet sound of a door being closed?
-Muffled conversations in a living room that isn’t there any longer?
+Muffled conversations in a living room that isn’t there?
 Do they hear the sound of running feet?
-Are the secret rooms I find in my dreams about Diddie’s house passageways into the new house?
+Are the secret rooms in Diddie’s house passageways into the new house?